NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/TextureModelImport/README.md

 # Project Description

 <!-- Add a short paragraph describing the project. -->
-Automatedly map associated texture image to the obj file when importing it into Slicer.
+Automatedly map the associated texture image to the obj file when importing it into Slicer.
 This can facilitate importing textured model acquired by photogrammetry into Slicer.
-The ultimate goal is to be able to access OpenDronMap(ODM) photogrammetric package via Slicer.
+The ultimate goal is to be able to access OpenDronMap(ODM) photogrammetric package via Slicer to facilitate the use of photogrammetry.

 ## Objective